BeePong/42_transcendence/README.md

 - timestamp(s)
 #### Actions for Tournament:
 - GET
-- POST Create
+- POST /tournament - Create
-- PUT Join
+- PUT /tournament/join Join
+  - Payload: user id (or maybe none bc we have cookie?)
+- PUT /tournament/leave Leave
   - Payload: user id
-- PUT Leave
-  - Payload: user id
 - Refresh tournament (when one of the games is finished, would probably be done from a websocket function but unsure)

+### Player
+- id
+- username
+- alias
+- is_registered
+- is_online ?
+- ? auth info ?
+- current tournament (link to Tournament)

+## 6.6.2024 meeting
+- games - simultaneous or consequtive?

 ## 8.6.2024 meeting
 First priority: